 Average rental prices depend significantly on the city and state in which you live.
 The following statistics show the range of typical rental costs in the United States:

-The cost of electricity and/or gas depends on a variety of factors, some within your control (such as the temperature you set your thermostat to) and others less so (such as the efficiency of your rental unit’s appliances).
+The price you pay for electricity and/or gas when renting depends on a variety of factors, some within your control (such as the temperature you set your thermostat to) and others less so (such as the efficiency of your rental unit’s appliances).
 You can estimate your monthly energy bills by considering the following factors:

-To estimate your energy charges, consider the following average monthly electricity bills in the United States from 2021 according to date from the U.S. Department of Energy:
+To estimate your energy charges, consider the following average monthly electricity bills in the United States from 2024, according to data from the U.S. Energy Information Administration:

 The following factors influence your water and sewage bill:

-While water costs in the U.S vary greatly depending on a host of factors, the following statistics from Statista show the average monthly water prices as of July 2022:
+While water costs in the U.S vary greatly depending on a host of factors, the following statistics Home Guide show the average monthly water prices as of September 2024:

 Most Americans use the internet, but typically tenants pay for internet and cable separately from their rental costs.
 While landlords rarely include the service in the rent, they may have an agreement with local providers to make charges less expensive.
 For instance, an apartment complex might offer a discounted deal with a specific provider so that tenants automatically sign up with that company.